Tom Stoppard: Intellectuality

-Stoppard's later works have sought greater inter-personal depths, whilst maintaining their intellectual playfulness.
+Stoppard's later works have sought greater interpersonal depths, whilst maintaining their intellectual playfulness.
 Stoppard acknowledges that around 1982 he moved away from the "argumentative" works and more towards plays of the heart, as he became "less shy" about emotional openness.
-Discussing the later integration of heart and mind in his work, he commented "I think I was too concerned when I set off, to have a firework go off every few seconds...
-I think I was always looking for the entertainer in myself and I seem to be able to entertain through manipulating language... [but] it's really about human beings, it's not really about language at all."
+Discussing the later integration of heart and mind in his work, he commented, "I think I was too concerned when I set off, to have a firework go off every few seconds ...
+I think I was always looking for the entertainer in myself and I seem to be able to entertain through manipulating language ... [but] it's really about human beings, it's not really about language at all."
 The Real Thing (1982) uses a meta-theatrical structure to explore the suffering that adultery can produce and The Invention of Love (1997) also investigates the pain of passion.
 Arcadia (1993) explores the meeting of chaos theory, historiography, and landscape gardening.
 He was inspired by a Trevor Nunn production of Gorky's Summerfolk to write a trilogy of "human" plays: The Coast of Utopia (Voyage, Shipwreck, and Salvage, 2002).

 Stoppard has commented that he loves the medium of theatre for how "adjustable" it is at every point, how unfrozen it is, continuously growing and developing through each rehearsal, free from the text.
 His experience of writing for film is similar, offering the liberating opportunity to "play God", in control of creative reality.
 It often takes four to five years from the first idea of a play to staging, taking pains to be as profoundly accurate in his research as he can be.